 Earth is full of nature’s wonders that can make you go WTF!!!
-Here are some natural phenomena that you must add to your bucket list.
+But which is the most phenomenal place have you seen?
+If you think, you have seen everything, then think again, as these places are going to make your jaw drop.
+Beyond the aquamarine waters of Maldives and the Swiss Alps, here are some natural phenomena that you must add to your bucket list.
+Read on!

 1. Flammable Ice Bubbles, Canada